zenorocha/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/client-to-site-vpn.md

 ## Connecting DXP Cloud to an IPSec VPN Server

-In this use case, assume there is a DXP Portal instance running inside DXP Cloud and needs to access an HTTP service running inside the customer's internal network.
+In this use case, assume there is a DXP Portal instance running inside DXP Cloud and needs to access an HTTP service running inside an internal network.

 ![Topology 2 - Portal instance accessing an HTTP service inside the customer’s company network](./client-to-site-vpn/images/03.png)